Active ingredient

 Talk to your doctor about the most suitable contraception for you.
 This will depend on your individual situation.
 Two forms of contraception are preferable as this will reduce the risk of unintended pregnancy.
 Contact your doctor as soon as possible, if you think your contraception may not have been effective or if you have forgotten to take your contraceptive pill.

-You are a woman who is not capable of becoming pregnant if any of the following applies to you:
+You cannot become pregnant if any of the following conditions applies to you:

 The available evidence does not indicate an increased risk of malformations or miscarriage if the father takes mycophenolate.
 However, a risk cannot be completely excluded.
 As a precaution, you or your female partner are recommended to use reliable contraception during treatment and for 90 days after you stop taking CellCept.